Economics, Finance and Entrepreneurship

 Entrepreneurship

-These topics also inform our work on business demography, which seeks to understand the dynamics and determinants of start-up, survival and growth in the UK.
+These topics also inform our work on business demography, which seeks to understand the dynamics and determinants of start-up, survival, and growth.

 International Business